ReViP: Mitigating False Completion in Vision-Language-Action Models with Vision-Proprioception Rebalance: Introduction

-To address this, we present ReViP, a VLA framework that enhances visual grounding and robustness under perturbations by rebalancing vision perception with proprioceptive dynamics.
-To be specific, ReViP constructs a \textbf{Task-Stage Observer} based on an external VLM to process the current observation and instruction, extracting real-time task-centric visual cues that reflect task progress and environmental state.
-These cues serve as auxiliary task-aware environment priors.
-Building on this, the \textbf{Task-Stage Enhancer} is introduced to inject these priors into the policy via a Vision–Proprioception Feature-wise Linear Modulation, adaptively rebalancing semantic perception and proprioceptive dynamics at the feature level.
+Additionally, to address false completion arising from modality imbalance, we present ReViP, a VLA framework that enhances visual grounding and robustness under perturbations by rebalancing vision perception with proprioceptive dynamics.
+To be specific, ReViP constructs a \textbf{Task-Stage Observer} based on an external VLM to process the current observation and instruction and perform task-relevant reasoning to extract \textbf{progress-aware visual cues} that reflect task progress and environmental state.
+Building on this, the \textbf{Task-Stage Enhancer} is proposed to inject these priors into the policy via a \emph{Vision-Proprioception Feature-wise Linear Modulation}, adaptively rebalancing semantic perception and proprioceptive dynamics at the feature level.
 This design not only promotes feedback awareness but also mitigates state-driven errors under perturbations, such as object drops, distractor-induced mismatches, and environment relayout.
-Additionally, we introduce the \textbf{False-Completion Benchmark Suite}, a simulation benchmark on the LIBERO platform~\cite{libero}, designed to systematically evaluate the performance of VLA models under false-completion perturbations.
-The suite includes three controlled perturbation settings: object drop, distractor swap, and relayout, each targeting a different aspect of model robustness.
-The object drop task evaluates the model's response to dynamic disruptions, while the distractor swap task tests its ability to distinguish between targets and distractors.
-The relayout task challenges the model's adaptability to variations in the environment layout.

-We conduct extensive experiments across several simulation benchmarks, including false-completion evaluation, the standard LIBERO, and the dual-arm RoboTwin 2.0 benchmark \cite{chen2025robotwin}, covering a diverse set of robotic manipulation tasks.
+Finally, we conduct extensive evaluations across multiple simulation benchmarks, including false-completion assessment, the standard LIBERO, and the dual-arm RoboTwin 2.0 benchmark \cite{chen2025robotwin}, spanning a diverse set of robotic manipulation tasks.
 In addition, real-world experiments are performed to further validate our hypothesis.
-The results demonstrate that ReViP significantly reduces false completions under unseen disturbances and achieves state-of-the-art (SOTA) task success rates, consistently outperforming existing methods on these challenging tasks.
-Our contributions can be summarized as follows: \begin{itemize} \item We identify a failure mode rooted in modality imbalance in VLA models, which leads to a state-dominant bias and \emph{false completion}.
+The results reveal that ReViP significantly reduces false completions under previously unseen disturbances and achieves state-of-the-art (SOTA) task success rates, consistently outperforming existing methods on these challenging tasks.
+We will open-source our code and benchmark for the development of the community.
+Our contributions can be summarized as follows: \begin{itemize} \item We identify \emph{false completion} as a critical failure mode in VLA models, arising from modality imbalance which leads to state-dominant bias.
+We systematically study this phenomenon through modality-controlled experiments to reveal its underlying causes.